ExpediaGroup/catalyst-server/README.md

 }
 ```

-in this example, the `$filter` and `$default` fields allow for filtering based on a resolver like `env.NODE_ENV`.
+In this example, the `$filter` and `$default` fields allow for filtering based on a resolver like `env.NODE_ENV`.

 The `$filter` field evaluates the environment variable `NODE_ENV`.
 Then, it will look to the following fields for a match in the keys for that value.
 Otherwise, the `$default` value is used.
 So the configuration values and options for plugins will change based on the environment variable `NODE_ENV`.

-You could also determine whether a plugin should be registered at all.
-See the code below for an example based on this `manifest.json` file.
+This is what the above manifest configuration will return in code for different environments:

 ```javascript
 // ENVIRONMENT VARIABLE NODE_ENV='development'